 Vertical House by MRA – Miró Rivera Architects

-This amazing five-story residence located in Dallas, Texas, has been designed by Miró Rivera Architects for an avid collector of exotic plants.
+Vertical House is an amazing five-story residence located in Dallas, Texas, designed by Miró Rivera Architects for an avid collector of exotic plants.

 Photography by Paul Finkel + Miró Rivera Architects